Thursday, November 5, 2009

 The paper also claims that it's unlikely there were any major post-Neolithic population movements from Eastern Europe to Asia, because R1a1a7 is today basically missing east of the Urals.
 But what if a different, as yet undiscovered subclade of R1a migrated from Europe to Asia before R1a1a7 had a chance to expand?
 Ancient DNA results do suggest that Europeans carrying R1a migrated east via the Russo-Kazakh steppe as far as South Siberia during the Bronze Age (see here), but this information was ignored by the authors.

-So well done on finding the new R1a subclade, but there's obviously something off about those haplogroup age estimates again.
+So well done on finding the new R1a subclade, but there's obviously something off about its age/expansion estimates.
 When will that change I wonder?

 Peter A Underhill et al., Separating the post-Glacial coancestry of European and Asian Y chromosomes within haplogroup R1a, European Journal of Human Genetics advance online publication 4 November 2009; doi: 10.1038/ejhg.2009.194